DrKLO/Telegram/README.md

 ### Changes

+* noshit_8.7.4_release1
+    * the vanilla release as is (nearly)
+    * disabled `needSendDebugLog` (from 8.7.0) for voice calls
+    * maximum account updated from 32 to 128
+    * removed custom fonts (need to do that another way)
+    * bit beta so feel free to feedback in our chat
+        * custom icons & features in next release2 update!
 * noshit_8.6.2_release8
     * remote deletions fix (medias w/ timers), it's fixed.
 Open it twice to wipe for sender.
     * added tabs on forward
     * next channel on swap disabled by default
     * added custom support for fonts.
 Actually REGULAR affect most of UI except the messages.
 Need to dig deeper to find how to change it for messages well.
     * fixed a crhash when admin delete in chat messages posted by a channel
 * noshit_8.6.2_release7
     * `isoparser` video fix (rollback from new 1.1.22 to old 1.0.6)